As an affiliate, we earn from qualifying purchases made on our website.

 I’m going to recommend you grab a 56-degree wedge because it’s in the middle and will give you the most bang for your buck.
 You can grab a 52 and 60 degree later on but they aren’t needed when you’re first starting out.

 Your irons and pitching wedge aren’t going to have enough loft in certain situations.
 If you’re on the edge of the green and want to hit it high and have it bounce a couple of times, you’ll need to use a lofted wedge.
 You’ll also need one to get out of the sand.
+Here are the best wedges for average golfers.

 The final club that you absolutely need is a putter.
 It’s going to be pretty tough to putt the ball with your wood, hybrid, or irons and it’s the club you’re going to be using the most throughout your round.